airalab/robonomics-wiki/docs/en/raspberry-setup.md

 ip a
 ```

-It must look like `192.168.xx.xx` or `172.xx.xx.xx`.
+It should look like `192.168.xx.xx` or `172.xx.xx.xx`.

-Then scan the network with your address and zero in the end (also you can use `arp -a`):
+Then scan your network as shown below replacing the last octet of the address with 0.
+(One may also use arp -a):

 ```bash
 $ sudo nmap -sP 192.168.xx.0/24